-Whether you’re looking for day trips or longer Marrakech excursions, here are some ideas to keep on your radar when planning your itinerary!
+Whether you’re looking for day trips or longer Marrakech excursions, here are some ideas to keep on your radar when planning your trip!

 When I was planning our Morocco itinerary, I just knew I didn’t want to spend long in Marrakech.
 One of the full days we had, I actually started looking up day trips option because I didn’t particularly want to go shopping or spend time dealing with another hectic medina.
 As I was researching, I realized our itinerary actually included a lot of popular Marrakech excursions, though we were bouncing around the country rather than basing ourselves from one city.

 Hence this guide was born.
 I know a lot of you guys would much rather stay in one city for longer than follow the hectic itinerary we did.
 If you’re planning on using Marrakech as a base and want some time away, here are my picks for the best day trips and longer excursions!